 Detransitioning inaugurated a whole other world of desire for me.

 I soon found myself verified in relationships or briefer encounters where I was clearly an object of desire.
 There was no question of abandonment.
-There were situations in which I was able to re-instate a relation similar to the one I had with my correspondent, but these remnants of my anxiety around abandonment and silence were soon replaced.
-Whenever this feeling comes back to me now, it fails to take hold for more than a day or two; reality returns, others come into the scene, or the person who’s silent breaks their silence.
-In this world without lasting anguish, I’ve become far more confused, in a way, and it’s been difficult to maintain the same dedication to certain projects.
+There were situations in which I was able to re-instate a relation similar to the one I had with my correspondent, in which there have been verifiable acts of avoidance, but these remnants of my anxiety around abandonment and silence were soon replaced by the ability to tolerate these shadows or repetitions.
+When the feeling of abandonment comes back to me now, it fails to take hold for more than a day or two; reality returns, others come into the scene, or the person who had been silent breaks their silence.
+In this world without lasting anguish, I’ve also become far more confused.
+It has been difficult to maintain the same dedication to certain projects.
 For one, I used to be fascinated by literary theory around apostrophe, or address to an absent or inanimate figure, particularly in lyric poetry.
 I used to be fascinated by psychoanalytic theories of femininity and female sexuality.
 I no longer lean against knowledge and discourse around these concepts to make my day-to-day life bearable and livable, and find that my life is bearable and livable in the absence of curiosity about a specific intellectual field.

 Does this signal the end of a kind of production or inscription?